Biography of William Livingston

 PFC, 1st Marine Division, USMC, Guadalcanal, WWII

 I was a member of 1195th Co.
 CCC Hadden, Connecticut.
-The year was 1938, we were paid $30.00 per month....$22.00 was sent to your home, they took out $.50 cents for your laundry, $5.00 for a PX book and gave you $2.50 in cash...it was the best thing FDR ever did...it took us kids off the streets and did a lot to make men out of boys.
+The year was 1938, we were paid $30.00 per month....$22.00 was sent to your home, they took out $.50 cents for your laundry, $5.00 for a PX book for the PX that sold candy, smokes, etc, and gave you $2.50 in cash...it was the best thing FDR ever did...it took us kids off the streets and did a lot to make men out of boys.
 The food was very good, we worked outside in the woods, cutting down dead trees, fighting fires, building roads, etc.

 Bill Livingston 11195th Co CCC Hadden, Connecticut, 1938